Diphtheria

 Prevention

-Vaccination is the best way to protect against illness and severe complications from diphtheria.
+Vaccination is the best way to protect against illness and severe complications from the diphtheria toxin.

-Multiple doses and booster doses are needed to produce and sustain immunity.
+Multiple doses and booster doses are needed for immunity.

 Vaccination is recommended for:

-The diphtheria combination vaccine is free under the National Immunisation Program for children at 2 months, 4 months, 6 months, 18 months, 4 years, and 12 to 13 years through school-based vaccination programs.
-It is also free for pregnant people.
+Eligible people can get the diphtheria combination vaccine for free under the National Immunisation Program or state or territory programs.
 If you are not eligible for a free vaccine, you can buy one from your healthcare professional or pharmacy.

 Read more about preventing diphtheria.